 Afghanistan: no estimate

-Pakistan: A total population census based on surveys is not available.
+Pakistan: The following data, provided by the IUCN, dates back to 2008 and is most probably outdated: A total population census based on surveys is not available.
 In the past, Roberts (1985) estimated that perhaps 2,500 to 3,000 Afghan urial lived in Baluchistan, with 1,000 (0.2/km²) inhabiting the Torghar hills of Toba Kakar range (District Zhob) according to Mitchell (1988).
 About 150 animals inhabit the Takatu hills near Quetta (A. Ahmad, unpubl.
 Data), and the situation in the Dureji hills (District Zhob) may be a little better (Virk, 1991).
 Malik (1987) estimated a total of 310 to 340 Afghan urial for the whole of NWFP, whereas the NWFP Forest Department (NWFP 1992) reported a more recent total of only 80 urial (68 from Kohat, two from Mardan and 10 from Abbottabad), suggesting a severe decline over five years.
 For Sind Province, a census carried out by Mirza and Asghar (1980) estimated a population of 430 urial for Kirthar NP.
 Based on a census in the Mari-Lusar-Manghtar range and in the Karchat mountains in 1987, K. Bollmann (unpubl. data) estimated between 800 and 1,000 urial (0.26-0.32/km²) for the whole of Kirthar NP.
 About 150 to 200 animals live in the Mari-Lusar-Manghtar range, and 100 to 150 in the Karchat mountains; i.e. 1.7 to 2.5 urial/km² (Edge and Olson-Edge, 1987).
 The overall density within the subspecies’ distribution is probably much lower than this.
 (7)